 In 1946, Anderson Hardwood started as a small, family-owned business.
 Anderson Hardwood manufactures beautiful, hand-crafted, and American-made hardwood flooring and engineered hardwood.
 No two planks are the same, which means that all of the company's products are custom floors.
 The Anderson hardwood flooring features many industries leading textures such as rustic hand-scraping, pebbling, wire-brushing, and more.
 Consumers can create beautiful, unique, and trendy floors in their homes because of the stylish hardwood from Anderson.

 Legacy of Sustainability

 The company has a history of sustainable practices, environmental leadership, and social responsibility to sustain, respect, and protect.
-All domestically-sourced Anderson hardwood products are Cradle to Cradle Silver certified.
+All domestically-sourced Anderson hardwood products such as engineered hardwood are Cradle to Cradle Silver certified.
 The company is also certified by the National Wood Flooring Association Responsible Procurement Program "From U.S. Renewing Forests."
 In addition, the company is involved with many charitable organizations such as Relay for Life, Habitat for Humanity, Walk for the Cure, and more.

 Innovation of Anderson Hardwood

 The company created the Cross-Locked Engineered, which was developed by Anderson's founder, L.W.
 Anderson.
 The Cross-Locked Engineered alternates the grain direction of five separate wood piles to create a strong, durable product.
 In 1997, Anderson Hardwood introduced aluminum oxide high-wear wood floor finish.
 In 2009, Anderson Hardwood debuted the Luster-Lock Ultra Finish.
 Luster-Lock is resistant to scuffs and abrasions, which gives consumers a peace of mind because their flooring is durable and long-lasting.